borisyurkevich/borisy.net/_posts/2019-02-18-1Password-7-local-vault.md

 2. Disable iCloud sync.
 3. Create a local vault and use it.

 With 1Password 7 subscription model you can download the app for free but in order to use it, you have to sign-in into your 1Password account.
 After that, you can create a vault outside of your cloud managed account but you'l still have a local copy of all of your 1Password account items.
-You can hide cloud valuts, but there's no obvious way to sign-out and stop 1Password 7 from fetching your data from the cloud.
+You can hide cloud vaults, but there's no obvious way to sign-out and stop 1Password 7 from fetching your data from the cloud.

 ### How to run 1Password 7 in local mode.